naia-lib/naia/FEATURES.md

 * [x] Client Tick events
 * [x] Synced Tick between Server/Client
 * [x] Support Client prediction of Replicates
-* [x] Send consecutive copies of Events (see Tribes 2 Networking Model's "MoveManager")
+* [x] Send consecutive copies of Messages (see Tribes 2 Networking Model's "MoveManager")

 ## Planned
 This list is not sorted by order of priority